hatfieldlibrary/dspace-php-client/README.md

-# dspace-php-client
+# DSpace PHP REST
-PHP client for read-only DSpace API information.
+PHP REST API and client for read-only DSpace API information.

 The client provides functions for DSpace API queries to retrieve Community, Collection, Item and Bitstream information.